Narduzzi raises bar for defending ACC champion Pitt - WHIZ News

 CRIMINALLY OVERRATED

-The North Carolina Tar Heels expect the addition of coordinator Gene Chizek will bolster a defense that struggled mightily in 2021.
-Chizek previously worked under head coach Mack Brown at Texas as defensive coordinator when the Longhorns won a national championship and later captured another title as head coach at Auburn.
+The North Carolina Tar Heels expect the addition of coordinator Gene Chizik will bolster a defense that struggled mightily in 2021.
+Chizik previously worked under head coach Mack Brown at Texas as defensive coordinator when the Longhorns won a national championship and later captured another title as head coach at Auburn.

 “We’re doing a better job with fundamentals,” Brown said.
 “We’re doing a better job with tracking and playing with low pads, pursuit angles.
 I really am excited about what I’ve seen out of our defense this spring and our team is more competitive.”